-The Park was created in 1964, and turned into a National Park in 1969 to protect and promote ecology and archaeology; it is of great natural and cultural importance.
-The pre-hispanic Tayrona tribe called this area home and built small villages and communities here.
+Tayrona was established in 1964 and turned into a national park in 1969 to protect and promote ecology and archaeology; it’s of great natural and cultural importance, the pre-Hispanic Tayrona tribe called this area home and built small villages and communities here.
 Descendants of this tribe, called Koguis, plus three other groups still live here and maintain their cultures and traditions.

-This National Park is spread over a large stretch of the coast and within the park there are plenty of beaches to explore.
-After a 45-90 minute picturesque jungle hike from the entrance, you will arrive at a small village called Arrecifes; this village has restaurants, shops, accommodation and lockers that are free to use (padlocks aren’t included so you need to bring one or buy one from a store in the park).
+This park is spread over a large stretch of coast, so there are plenty of beaches to explore.
+After a 45-90 minute picturesque jungle hike from the entrance, you’ll arrive at a small village called Arrecifes.
+This village has restaurants, shops, accommodation and free-to-use lockers – padlocks aren’t included so bring one or buy one from a store in the park.
 Arrecifes has a beautiful beach area, but swimming is prohibited due to the strong current and huge waves.

-A 15 – 20min walk from Arrecifes takes you to La Piscina, another small village with a variety of accommodation and restaurants.
-Here swimming is permitted in natural swimming pools and La Piscina is also home to one of Tayrona’s large number of coral reefs, perfect for snorkelling, with rays and lobsters and much more besides.
+A 20-minute walk from Arrecifes takes you to La Piscina, another small village with a variety of accommodation and restaurants.
+Here, swimming is permitted in natural swimming pools, while La Piscina is also home to one of many coral reefs in Tayrona – perfect for snorkeling with rays, lobsters and much more.

-A 15-20 min walk from La Piscina takes you to the next village: El Cabo.
-This famous picturesque beach is one of the most recognisable in the park and swimming is permitted here too; it’s a great place to snorkel and marvel at the Caribbean reefs and tropical fish.
-El Cabo also has a number of restaurants and types of accommodation on offer such as hammocks, cabanas and a camping area.
+Another 15-minute walk from La Piscina takes you to the next village: El Cabo.
+This picturesque beach is one of the most recognizable in the park and swimming is permitted here, too – it’s a great place to snorkel and marvel at the Caribbean reefs and tropical fish.
+El Cabo also has a number of restaurants and accommodation types on offer, including hammocks, cabanas and a camping area.

-Tayrona is home to over 108 species of mammals (including 3 species of monkey – Red Howler, Capuchin Mon and the Cotton-top Tamarin), 300+ species of birds, 70 species of bat, 31 species of reptile, 110 different types of coral, 401 sea or river fish and over 770 plant species.
+Tayrona is home to more than 105 species of mammals including three species of monkey – red howler, capuchin and the cotton-top tamarin – as well as 300-plus bird species, 70 types of bat, 31 reptile species, 110 different types of coral, 401 sea and river fish, and more than 770 plant species.

-To avoid the crowds, try where possible to visit the park in low season (February to November) and arrive early to get a good spot or find accommodation.
-While you can purchase food and drink in the park, it is significantly higher in price than outside so it’s advised to bring food and drink for your stay (but note that no alcohol is allowed to be brought into the park).
-You can find cheap food in some places within the park such as El Cabo, where you can purchase typical Caribbean influenced meals such as fresh fish, patacones, and ceviche, as well as fresh juices from food stalls.
-Suncream, water and bug spray are essentials for your visit to the park.
+To avoid the crowds, visit the park in the low season – February to November – and arrive early to get a good spot and find accommodation.
+While you can purchase food and drink in the park, it is significantly higher in price than outside so it’s advised to bring food and drink for your stay – note that no alcohol is allowed to be brought into the park.

-While Tayrona National Park is a beautiful and picturesque place to visit, remember it’s a sacred place for many indigenous tribes; treat it with respect and take all rubbish and belongings home with you.
+While Tayrona National Park is a beautiful and picturesque place to visit, remember it’s a sacred place for many indigenous tribes – treat it with respect and take all trash and belongings home with you.